On the Teaching of Ethics from Polemo to Arcesilaus, Études platoniciennes 14 (December 2018)

-In 2014-15, I was appointed Postdoctoral Fellow at The Hannah Arendt Center and a Teaching Fellow at the Bard Prison Initiative, a college-in-prison program that grants Bard College degrees to incarcerated men and women at medium and maximum security prisons.
-In the spring of 2014, I earned a PhD in philosophy at the New School for Social Research in New York City, where I also earned an M.A. in Philosophy with a concentration in Psychoanalysis.
-I was Visiting Assistant Professor of Philosophy at the American University in Bulgaria in the spring of 2018, and a former Research Fellow at the University of Hamburg, Maimonides Centre for Advanced Studies, Jewish Scepticism.
+In 2014-15, he was appointed Postdoctoral Fellow at The Hannah Arendt Center and a Teaching Fellow at the Bard Prison Initiative, a college-in-prison program that grants Bard College degrees to incarcerated men and women at medium and maximum security prisons.
+In the spring of 2014, he earned a PhD in philosophy at the New School for Social Research in New York City, where he also earned an M.A. in Philosophy with a concentration in Psychoanalysis.
+He was Visiting Assistant Professor of Philosophy at the American University in Bulgaria in the spring of 2018, and a former Research Fellow at the University of Hamburg, Maimonides Centre for Advanced Studies, Jewish Scepticism.

 Here is a draft of a recent paper on the New Academy: pre-published draft, “Plato and the Freedom of the New Academy,” Brill’s Companion to the Reception of Plato in Antiquity.